-The areas requiring the use of estimates and judgements that may significantly impact the Group's earnings and financial position include the estimation of: the fair value of investment properties and derivative financial instruments.
+The areas requiring the use of estimates and judgements that may significantly impact the Group's earnings and financial position include the estimation of the fair value of investment properties.

 The valuation basis of the Group's investment properties is set out above.